U.S. Supreme Court preserves broad access to abortion pill | Politics

 A CHALLENGE TO THE FDA Anti-abortion groups led by the recently formed Alliance for Hippocratic Medicine and four anti-abortion doctors sued the FDA in November.

-The FDA has called mifepristone safe and effective as demonstrated over decades of use by millions of Americans, adding that adverse effects are exceedingly rare.
-Abortion rights groups praised the Supreme Court's decision on Friday but said the case is not over.
+The FDA has called mifepristone safe and effective as demonstrated over decades of use by millions of Americans, with adverse effects exceedingly rare.
+Abortion rights groups praised the Supreme Court's decision on Friday but noted the case is ongoing.

-"We're not out of the woods yet," said Nancy Northup, president the Center for Reproductive Rights.
-The restrictions, if they had been allowed to take effect, would have rolled back actions taken by the FDA in recent years to make it easier to access mifepristone after confirming the pill's safety and efficacy.
-Those actions include in 2021 allowing it to be distributed by mail, and in 2016 approving its use up to 10 weeks of pregnancy instead of seven weeks, reducing the dosage required and cutting the number of in-person doctor visits from three to one.
+"We're not out of the woods yet," Center for Reproductive Rights President Nancy Northup said.
+The restrictions, if they had taken effect, would have rolled back FDA actions in recent years to make it easier to access mifepristone.
+Those actions include in 2021 allowing distribution by mail, and in 2016 approving its use up to 10 weeks of pregnancy instead of seven weeks, reducing the dosage required and cutting the number of in-person doctor visits from three to one.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)